o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 -  Init DPDK timers and DPDK rings for internal packet processing

--  Instantiate ORAN FH thread doing
+-  Instantiates ORAH FH thread doing

    -  Timing processing (xran_timing_source_thread())

    -  ETH PMD (process_dpdk_io())

-   -  IO O-RAN-PHY exchange (ring_processing_func())
+   -  IO XRAN-PHY exchange (ring_processing_func())

-**xran_open()** performs additional configuration as per run scenario:
+The xran_open() performs additional configuration as per run scenario:

 -  PRACH configuration

 -  C-plane initialization

-The Function **xran_close()** performs free of resources and allows potential restart of front haul interface with a different scenario.
+The function xran_close() performs free of resources and allows the potential restart of the front haul interface with a different scenario.

 Start/Stop
 ~~~~~~~~~~

-The Functions **xran_start()/xran_stop()** enable/disable packet processing for
+Functions xran_start()/xran_stop() enable/disable packet processing for
-both DL and UL.
-This triggers execution of callbacks into the L1
+both the DL and UL.
+This triggers the execution of callbacks into the L1
 application.

 Data Exchange
 ~~~~~~~~~~~~~

-Exchange of IQ samples, as well as C-plane specific information, is performed using a set of buffers allocated by O-RAN library from DPDK memory and shared with the l1 application.
-Buffers are allocated as a standard mbuf structure and DPDK pools are used to manage the allocation and free resources.
+Exchange of IQ samples, as well as C-plane specific information, is performed using a set of buffers allocated by xRAN library from DPDK memory and shared with the l1 application.
+Buffers are allocated as a standard mbuf structure, and DPDK pools are used to manage the allocation and free resources.
 Shared buffers are allocated at the init stage and are expected to be reused within 80 TTIs (10 ms).

-The O-RAN protocol requires U-plane IQ data to be transferred in network byte order, and the L1 application handles IQ sample data in CPU byte order, requiring a swap.
+The xRAN protocol requires U-plane IQ data to be transferred in network byte order, and the L1 application handles IQ sample data in CPU byte order, requiring a swap.
 The PHY BBU pooling tasks perform copy and byte order swap during packet processing.